GitbookIO/markdown/syntax/tables.md

 # Tables

-Tables aren't part of the core Markdown spec, but they are part of GFM (GitHub Markdown) and Markdown Here supports them.
+Tables aren't part of the core Markdown spec, but they are part of GFM (GitHub Markdown) and Markdown here supports them.

-Here is an example of table with the output below:
+Here is an example of table in markdown and the output below:

     | Tables        | Are           | Cool  |
     | ------------- |:-------------:| -----:|